 Long and narrow rooms can be a major challenge to decorate.
-If not placed properly, furniture can feel cramped in and other awkward corners are left empty and unused.
-Often, people instinctively work with the length of the room without considering other layout options or using visual tricks to make their room appear wider.
+If not placed properly, furniture can feel cramped in, while other awkward corners are left empty and unused.
+Often, people instinctively work with the length of the room without considering other layout options or using visual tricks to make their room appear wider, but interior designers and decorators a few tips.
+From drawing the eye up to visually blurring the lines of a room, there is a myriad of ideas you can use to make your narrow room look wider.

 Draw the Eye Up